postphotos/dearreader/README.md

 ## 🙏 Acknowledgements
 This project is based on the excellent work done by multiple contributors:
 1. The original [Jina AI Reader project](https://github.com/jina-ai/reader), which provided the foundation for this tool.
-2. [Harsh Gupta's adaptation](https://github.com/hargup/reader), which served as the immediate basis for this Docker deployment version.
+2. the [Reader](https://github.com/intergalacticalvariable/reader) fork from IntergalacticalVariable, which served as the immediate basis for this Docker deployment version.
+3. and [Harsh Gupta's original adaptation](https://github.com/hargup/reader) that started this effort.

 ## 📜 License
-This project is licensed under Apache-2.0 same as the original Jina AI Reader project.
+This project is licensed under Apache-2.0 same as the original Jina AI Reader project and forks.